GergelyTuri/HallPassVR/VR lickport assembly/readme.md

 # Instructions for assembling the lickport

-We developed a capacity-based lickport which is highly sensitive and easy to implement.
-Note: this type of lick sensor can introduce a significant amount of electric noise when the mouse licks the water spout which could be disadvantageous for electrophysiological recordings.
-Please contact @claylacefield or @GergelyTuri for alternative solutions.
+We developed a capacitive touch sensor lick port which is highly sensitive and easy to implement.
+A metal water spout is connected to ESP32 board which detects lick touch events and delivers liquid rewards via a solenoid valve actuated by an H-bridge circuit on the OpenMaze OMesp32 PCB.
+The sensitivity of the port can be tuned.
+Note: this type of lick sensor can introduce a significant amount of electric noise when the mouse licks the spout which could be disadvantageous for electrophysiological recordings.
+Please contact the authors for alternative solutions using IR beam break lick detection.

 | material | description | source |
 | -------- | ----------- | ------ |